Nast33Narwhal/ECE586_Team3/README.md

     ./sim.exe prog1.mem -pc 4 -sp 4096
    ```

    - Will do all of the previous, with the user interface enabled.
-The user interface allows stepping, setting/clear breakpoints, watchpoints etc.
+The user interface allows stepping, setting/clear breakpoints, watchpoints, printing register and memory contents etc.
    ```sh
    ./sim.exe prog1.mem -pc 4 -sp 4096 -ui
    ```